 Highlights of Visiting Seville Cathedral

-The main entrance to Seville Cathedral for cultural or tourist visits is via the Puerte de San Cristobal on the south of the building on the Plaza de Triunfo opposite from the Real Alcazar.
+The main entrance to Seville Cathedral for cultural or tourist visits is via the Puerta del Principe (sometimes also referred to as San Cristobal) on the south of the building on the Plaza de Triunfo opposite from the Real Alcazar.
 A full-scale copy of the Giraldillo weather vane statue that tops the bell tower is seen here.

 As the side aisles are mostly empty, the first impression upon entering the cathedral is a sense of immense space.
 The church is visually long and wide with the slender pillars emphasizing the height of the flamboyant vaulting.
 Much of the vaulting is fairly unadorned and simple with the noticeable exception of the central parts of the nave and transept that are highlighted by plateresque tracery.